tildesarecool/SteamZipper/README.md

 ---

+### 8 November 2024

+I did and re-did that zip-file-exists true/false function again.
+Or again by 30 times it seems like.
+Anyway I hope it's good now because I'm pretty sick of it.

+Now I'm working on my next function:

+1. extract date code from zip file name
+2. convert this date to a date object
+3. grab last write date from source folder (should be date object)
+4. compare the two dates to determine which is newer
+   1. if zip is newer than folder no action needed (zip already contains latest version of folder)
+   2. if zip is older than folder
+      1. delete current zip file
+      2. lets folder stay in list for zipping

+It also occurred to me to add an optional parameter to simply specify a platform.
+Instead of cleverly extracting the platform from the path.
+Not sure it's really necessary but I'll worry about it later.

 ### 2 November 2024

 Well.
 It took me entirely too long - had to take the scenic route as usual - but I think I have my latest function actually done.